syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ## Radial bar chart

-The radial bar chart is used for showing the comparisons among the categories using the circualr shapes.
+The radial bar chart is used for showing the comparisons among the categories using the circular shapes.
 To render a radial bar chart, create an instance of [`RadialBarSeries`]() and add to the [`series`]() collection property of [`SfCircularChart`]().
 You can use the following properties to customize the pie segment appearance.

 * [`opacity`]() - used to control the transparency of the chart series.
 * [`strokeWidth`]() – used to change the stroke width of the series.